CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - Run E2E via `pnpm --filter <app-name> test:e2e` (no ad-hoc flags)
 - Run **one spec file at a time** for E2E (pass a single test **file path** to the script if supported by the repo scripts)
 - When checking for a string in a test, **use a direct string comparison** instead of asserting on match counts; it yields clearer failures and is easier to read.
+- Quick reference: `@auto-tracer/react18-proof` components manually call `useAutoTracer`/`labelState`, import only from the public API, and mirror `spec-highlevel-draft.md`.
+Its test output is the acceptance signal for all "core project" behavior.

 # Development Practices

 - The main tracing library provides `useAutoTracer` hooks for component render tracking.
 - Initialize AutoTracer in `main.tsx` **before** React renders.
+- Treat `@auto-tracer/react18-proof` as the canonical integration harness for `@auto-tracer/react18` and any shared tracing capability.
+It validates the specification without Babel/Vite injection, so run it first, understand its failures, and only afterward move on to demo apps.
 - When working with tests, use the repository’s `pnpm` scripts (source of truth for running tests).
 - Follow the monorepo structure when changing code across packages.
 - Every package and app must have a **README** with **detailed** descriptions, usage, code examples, and mermaid flowcharts where helpful.
 Update the README when behavior changes.